Gubeikou Great Wall

 1. Beijing - Gubeikou Train

-Take a train from Beijing North Railway Station or Qinghe Railway Station, change to bus Mi51 Branch Line to Gubeikou Dianguanzhan, then walk back for 2-3 minutes to the entrance.
+Take a train from Beijing North Railway Station or Qinghe Railway Station to Miyun Railway Sttion, change to bus Mi51 Branch Line and ride for one stop to Gubeikou Dianguanzhan, then walk back for 2-3 minutes to the entrance.

 |Train No.||Beijing North Departure||Qinghe Departure||Gubeikou Arrival||Fare|

-Bus Mi51 Branch Line departs from Gubeikou Railway Station at 09:40 and 17:10 with the ticket fare of CNY4.
+Bus Mi51 Branch Line departs from Gubeikou Railway Station at 09:40 and 17:10 with the ticket fare of CNY2.
+If you miss it, hire a cab to the scenic spot directly, costing CNY13 or so.

 For return trip, train S502 leaves from Gubeikou at 10:00, while S504 at 17:20.
 They gets back to Qinghe Railway Station at 12:15 and 19:37 and Beijing North Railway Station at 12:30 and 19:52.